-To get clean water to every single person who needs it.
+The mission is simple: get clean water to every person who needs it.

-Jon happened to be en route to Bali to deliver 10 water filters for what would have been his first Waves For Water mission.
+He had no way of knowing that a 7.6 magnitude earthquake had destroyed the city of Padang – with more than 1,000 lives lost and 100,000 homeless – until he came to shore and saw the devastated city.Jon happened to be en route to Bali to deliver 10 water filters for what would have been his first Waves For Water mission.
 But with tragedy striking Sumatra, he made his way through the crumbled buildings in the early hours after the quake to get water filters into the hands of rescue workers to help the overwhelmed country and wounded victims in need of clean water.

 It was at that moment Jon’s life would change – and in turn, so would the lives of others who would soon have access to clean water.
 The eye-opening experience solidified the need for Waves For Water.